NiklasMerz/explainer-webview-local-content/README.md

 WebViews are widely used for building apps on the dominating mobile and desktop platforms.
 Up to 30% of apps found in the app stores (Apple and Google) are built with frameworks like Apache Cordova and CapacitorJS.
 For example those two frameworks use one big WebView for providing app developers a native wrapper and some plugins for their Web app.
 App developers build their Web application and put the HTML, CSS and JavaScript files in one folder.
 The framework then takes care of building a native app project and bundling the Web code as a native application ready to distribute via the app stores.

 Using this approach the native app is responsible for "hosting" the content for the WebView.
 In the past the file protocol (`file:/path/to/content`) was often used to load the Web content from the app bundle.
 Modern web APIs and some frontend frameworks don't work well with pages loaded from `file:`.
-This led WebView vendors to build APIs for app developers to load their content into the WebView.
-The existing APIs have each different capabilities and origins, which imposes challenges to developers.
+This led WebView vendors to build their own APIs for app developers to load their content into the WebView.
+The existing APIs have each different capabilities and URL schemes, which imposes challenges to developers.

 ## Goals [or Motivating Use Cases, or Scenarios]